RAF LEANS IN ON USFS PROJECTS IN IDAHO

 This past September, Steve Harris returned with fellow engineer Joe Sober, also from Oklahoma, and completed assessments on Fish Lake, Cayuse Creek, Orogrande, Dixie, and Wilson Bar.
 Their work was significantly aided by the Kodiak 100 provided by Daher-Kodiak, which quickly and easily carried the engineers and gear to each airstrip.
 The engineers are now developing plans for Forest Service approval, and work can begin in 2026.

 The Kodiak also flew to Lewistown, Montana, to pick up a dozen new USFS steel fire pans that were distributed to several of the airstrips.
-These new pans replaced the original ones provided by the Idaho Aviation Association that had rusted out after a decade of service.
+These new pans replaced the original ones that had rusted out after a decade of service.

 “The overall goal is to make these airstrips safer and restore their condition as much as practical over the five-year term of the Agreement.
 This includes surface restoration, tree and brush removal, grass seeding, and drainage improvements,” McGlynn said